Introduction to Planner

 A list of available Planner buckets.

-6. You can add or delete buckets by clicking on Add new bucket.
-To delete or rename a bucket, click the three-dot ... icon beside the bucket name when you hover over it.
+7. You can delete or rename a bucket by clicking the three-dot ... icon beside the bucket name when you hover over it.

 Adding and configuring a new task in Planner.